hamza3256/Micromorpher/docs/CurrencyExchangeInstall.md

 # Currency Exchange Demonstration

 Below are the instructions for running the Currency Exchange demonstration.
+They have been tested and run on Ubuntu 16.04 and MAC OS X. These instructions are separate from the Virtual Box setup; if you have been supplied a `Tutorial.ova` file, then please refer to `VBoxInstall.md` instead.

 ## Overview